pantheon-systems/documentation/source/content/guides/custom-upstream/02-create-custom-upstream.md

         1. Click **Create** and copy the new password.

-        1. Return to the Pantheon Organization Dashboard, where you are creating the Custom Upstream.
+        1. [Return to the workspace](/guides/account-mgmt/workspace-sites-teams/workspaces#switch-between-workspaces) where you are creating the Custom Upstream.

         1. Paste your new Bitbucket app password.
 The username field should already be populated based on the repository URL.